 Generally, airline miles cannot be transferred to hotel programs (such as World of Hyatt), bank programs (such as Chase Ultimate Rewards), or other airlines.

 Once you earn the miles, those miles stay in your frequent flyer account and are subject to the airline program’s rules when redeeming.
-So if you have a Delta credit card, you earn Delta miles.
+So if you have a Delta co-branded credit card, you earn Delta miles.
 You cannot transfer those Delta miles to American Airlines.
 You also cannot transfer Delta miles to Delta partners.
 But you can redeem Delta Skymiles for flights on Delta partners.

 Delta’s partners include airlines in the SkyTeam alliance and a few other non-alliance airline partners.
 So, you can redeem your Delta miles for flights on KLM/AirFrance, a SkyTeam partner.
 KLM/AirFrance may be operating the flight, but if you book it by redeeming Delta Skymiles, you are subject to the program rules and redemption rates of Delta Skymiles, not KLM/AirFrance’s loyalty program (FlyingBlue).